General Education Information

-Materials will be available on the Session Schedule and Itinerary Planner for all registered attendees approximately two weeks before the meeting.
+Materials will be available on the web-based itinerary planner on October 1 to download or print for all registered attendees.
 Print the materials for the sessions you plan to attend before the meeting and bring them with you.
 Handouts will not be provided in the session rooms.

 NOTE: Printers will not be provided onsite.